A personal story

-My first home was on Ningi Ningi (Gubbi Gubbi) country in Redcliffe, which incidentally was the site of the first penal colony in Queensland.
+My first home was on Ningi Ningi (Gubbi Gubbi) Country in Redcliffe, which incidentally was the site of the first penal colony in Queensland, Australia.

 When I was baptised, my four great-grandmothers and two of my grand-grandfathers were present.
-It was considered significant enough for our picture to be in the Courier Mail.
+It was considered significant enough for our picture to be in the Brisbane Newspaper – The Courier Mail 🙂

 My ancestors came from Norway, Germany, Ireland and England.
-The first who migrated to Australia came from Germany and Norway, living in the Darling Downs.
+The first who migrated to Australia came from Germany and Norway, living in the Darling Downs region.

 As a two-year old, we moved to the northern Brisbane suburb of Aspley, where I spent many hours exploring the nearby bush and creek, much to my mother’s annoyance.
 As a child, I loved to disappear to explore the plants, lizards and butterflies, often imagining myself living there – making little gunyahs (shelters) out of tree branches and leaves.
 When I reflect on my childhood, I think I was a bit wild and maybe a bit of a handful for my parents to manage.

 In 1977, my family moved to Darwin.
 My world opened.
 At school, fellow students came from every part of the globe, with many kids from a broad range of First Nation communities across the Northern Territory.

 This period of my life was a profound learning experience on so many levels.
 I spent my afternoons exploring the cliffs at Nightcliff beach, sighting dugongs and dolphins and watching the most incredible sunsets.